 Pill imprint MYLAN 334 has been identified as Haloperidol 10 mg.

 Haloperidol is used in the treatment of dementia; psychosis; icu agitation; nausea/vomiting; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
 Risk cannot be ruled out during pregnancy.
-Haloperidol 10 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Haloperidol 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg